chris1111/DPCIManager/README.md

 Old binaries can be found here: https://sourceforge.net/projects/dpcimanager/files

 **NOTE:** The old binary files contain `DirectHW.kext` which might lead your antivirus program to believe that this application contains a virus.
-Please white-list this app in your antivirus program.
+This has been completely removed from this version (V 1.8)

 ### Usage (for `dspci`)
 If you're running version `1.6`, see usage [here](https://github.com/MuntashirAkon/DPCIManager/blob/e302cd9ce6f62d90d5da627cccc14cb088696444/README.md#usage-for-dspci).